Hosmer Library

-Hosmer Library, originally known as the Thirty-Sixth Street Branch Library, is a branch library of the Hennepin County Library system serving the Central neighborhood of Minneapolis, Minnesota, United States.
-It was named the Hosmer Library in honor of James Kendall Hosmer and was listed on the National Register of Historic Places in 2000.
+Hosmer Library, originally known as the Thirty-Sixth Street Branch Library, is a public library that serves the Central neighborhood within the Powderhorn community of Minneapolis, Minnesota.
+A member of the Hennepin County Library system, it is named after James Kendall Hosmer, the former president of the American Library Association and was listed on the National Register of Historic Places in 2000.

 History

-It was built in 1916 during a period of rapid immigration into Minneapolis.
+The Thirty-Sixth Street Branch Library was constructed during a time of significant immigration to Minneapolis.
+As the tenth library built in the city, it officially opened on March 8, 1916.
 At the time it was built, the library was in a sparsely developed Scandinavian neighborhood and one block away from the since-demolished Central High School.
-The library was built under the leadership of librarian Gratia Countryman and financed with support from the Carnegie Corporation.
-The building is in the Collegiate Gothic style, with polygonal towers on either side of the main entrance, a crenellated parapet, and terra cotta trim.
+In 1926, the branch was renamed in honor of James Kendall Hosmer, who was Minneapolis' second city librarian.
+It is the last of the three Carnegie library branches remaining in Minneapolis, with the others being the Franklin and the Sumner libraries.
+The construction of the library was led by librarian Gratia Countryman and funded by the Carnegie Corporation.
+The building features a Tudor Revival style, characterized by polygonal towers on either side of the main entrance, a crenellated parapet and terra cotta trim.

-Hosmer Library was Minneapolis' fourth and final Carnegie branch.
-Following Gratia Countryman's research-based application to secure the funds from the Carnegie Corporation (she prepared a compelling summary of library circulation, and analyzed the city's residents, identifying demographic and ethnic patterns, resulting in tailored programming for each neighborhood's library), construction of the 90 by 54 foot building began in May 1914.
-Total costs ran to $27,700 for the plans designed by Henry D. Whitefield, a New York-based architect who was brother-in-law to Andrew Carnegie.
-The tenth library built in Minneapolis, the Thirty-sixth Street Branch Library opened on March 8, 1916.
-Honoring James Kendall Hosmer, Minneapolis' second city librarian, the branch was renamed for him in 1926.
 The two granite lion-dogs outside the entrance were donated by family of Mrs. Lewis Gillette.

-Branch libraries were conveniently located near streetcars and Hosmer was no exception.
-It is one of nine Minneapolis libraries still in existence which is directly attributed to the important contributions of Gratia Countryman in building the library infrastructure for the city.
-When built, Hosmer was situated in a neighborhood without many residents, and those who lived there were primarily Scandinavian.
-In 1969, reflecting the changing composition of the neighborhood, an African American reading room was dedicated in Hosmer to serve patrons.
-Today, it is one of eight Minneapolis public libraries which are listed as historic landmarks with the National Register of Historic Places.
+Following Countryman's research-based proposal to secure funding from the Carnegie Corporation, she prepared a compelling summary of library circulation and analyzed the city's residents.
+This analysis identified demographic and ethnic patterns, which led to tailored programming designed for each neighborhood’s library.
+Construction of the 90 by 54 foot building began in May 1914, with total costs amounting to $27,700 for plans designed by Henry D. Whitefield, a New York-based architect and the brother-in-law of Andrew Carnegie.
+It is one of nine Minneapolis libraries that still exist today, directly attributed to Countryman's significant efforts in building the library infrastructure to serve a growing immigrant population.
+When it was built, Hosmer was situated in a neighborhood with few residents, primarily of Scandinavian descent.
+In 1969, in response to the changing demographics of the area, an African American reading room was dedicated at Hosmer to better serve its patrons.
+Today, Hosmer is one of eight Minneapolis public libraries listed as historic landmarks in the National Register of Historic Places.